facebookresearch/habitat-sim/README.md

 1. Install `ninja` (`sudo apt install ninja-build` on Linux, or `brew install ninja` on MacOS) for significantly faster incremental builds
 1. Install `ccache` (`sudo apt install ccache` on Linux, or `brew install ccache` on MacOS) for significantly faster clean re-builds and builds with slightly different settings
-1. You can skip reinstalling magnum every time buy adding the argument of `--skip-install-magnum` to either `build.sh` or `setup.py`.
+1. You can skip reinstalling magnum every time by adding the argument of `--skip-install-magnum` to either `build.sh` or `setup.py`.
 Note that you will still need to install magnum bindings once.
 1. Arguments to `build.sh` and `setup.py` can be cached between subsequent invocations with the flag `--cache-args` on the _first_ invocation.

 ## Acknowledgments